spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/products/abstract-products/adding-scheduled-prices-to-abstract-products.md

 | Start from (included)  | Date and time on which the scheduled price will be applied. |
 | Finish at (included) | Date and time on which the product price will be reverted to the regular price. |

-**Tips and tricks**
+**Tips & tricks**
-You can add multiple scheduled prices for the same abstract product.
+<br>You can add multiple scheduled prices for the same abstract product.
 Repeat the steps in [Add a scheduled price for an abstract product](#adding-a-scheduled-price-to-an-abstract-product) until you add the desired number of scheduled prices.

 If you want to add more than five scheduled prices, it might be quicker to [import the scheduled prices](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/scheduled-prices/creating-scheduled-prices.html).